 1. All information used for the verification of biomass-derived fuels must be included in the independent review as required in section 95131(c)(2) of this article.

-2. Conformance for biomass-derived fuels is evaluated against the requirements of this article and sections 95852.1.1 and 95852.2 of the cap-and-trade regulation.
+2. Conformance for biomass-derived fuels is evaluated against the requirements of this article and section 95852.1 of the Cap-and-Invest Regulation.

 3. Reported carbon dioxide emissions from biomass-derived fuels are considered an omission in the evaluation for material misstatement when:

 a.
-The fuel does not conform with sections 95852.1.1 and 95852.2 of the cap-and-trade regulation and
+The fuel does not conform with requirements for exempt biomass-derived fuel in section 95852.1 of the Cap-and-Invest Regulation and

 b.
 The emissions are listed as exempt biomass-derived CO₂.